Real Estate vs Stocks: Which Is the Better Investment?

 What Affects Mortgage Rates?

-How Are Mortgage Rates Determined?
 What determines mortgage rates is a complex interplay of market forces, economic conditions, and individual circumstances.
 While the daily rate movements might seem random, there’s actually a clear logic behind how these rates are set.
-So, what are mortgage rates based on?
-The process combines three core elements: the overall
+So, how are mortgage interest rates determined?
+The process combines three core elements: The overall economic environment: The economic environment

 Mortgage Terms Glossary